 Under this doctrine, property owners can be held liable for hazardous conditions on their property when homeowners have some reason to think or know that children could come on to their property.
 The property must also contain some man-made and maintained condition that could be attractive to children.
-If the property owner does not thing to protect children from these conditions, and a child is injured, the property owner could be held liable.
+If the property owner does not think to protect children from these conditions, and a child is injured, the property owner could be held liable.

 These conditions include things like dangerous animals, wells, large machinery and swimming pools.
 Naturally occurring dangers — like fire or a lake — may not fall under the doctrine of attractive nuisance.